Every Utopia Needs an Enemy

 History suggests this is not a reliable strategy.

-This is the argument I've spent years making in fiction because fiction can go places that op-eds can't — into the logic of extremism from the inside, into the texture of what it feels like to be processed by a system that has decided you don't count.
-But the argument itself is not complicated.
-It does not require a novel to state it.
+This is the argument I've spent years making in fiction because fiction can go places that op-eds can't — into the logic of extremism from the inside, into the texture of what it feels like to be discarded by a system that has decided you don't count.